krishnan-Rama/transpipeline_containerised/README.md

 # transpipeline
-A slurm pipeline that transforms your transcriptome data into actionable insights in a seamless flow!
+A slurm pipeline for transcriptome pre-proessing, _de novo_ assembly, and annotation.

 ## Master Pipeline Overview